 Hi, all!
 Whatever happens to be bringing you to my page, I’m glad to see you! (umm, well, to see your IP address, anyway)

-When I’m not slogging through my studies, I’m still learning about the world, pursuing that big-picture, well-rounded understanding of life.
-I won’t list all the ways I try to do this, but a few of them include lots of reading, scuba diving, hiking/camping, tinkering with my 3D printers, flipping the house I bought (feel free to ask), or slowly making progress on any of my many coding/electronics projects.
+Even though I’m no longer a student, I’m still learning about the world, pursuing that big-picture, well-rounded understanding of life.
+I won’t list all the ways I try to do this, but a few of them include lots of reading, scuba diving, researching amateur mycology in my own home lab, hiking/camping, tinkering with my 3D printers, flipping the house I bought (feel free to ask), or slowly making progress on any of my many coding/electronics projects.

-If any any of this intrigues you, or you think I might be a good fit for your company, please drop me a line!
+If any any of this intrigues you, or you just want to chat, please drop me a line!
 I’m currently accepting all applications 😎

 - M.S.
 Electrical Engineering -- Signals Processing and Machine Learning